ImOnPsychedelics/Simple-Cs2-Cheat/README.md

 ## Usage

+Once its done copying make sure to click build solution

+Run the when you are in cs2

 IMPORTANT

 When running cs2 with this cheat you must put "-insecure" to disable anticheat into the selected launch option